-It was queried whether the detailed savings plan, which was being sent to Directors for delivery in 5% increments, would be subject to scrutiny by the Overview and Scrutiny Committee and individual Panels.
+It was queried whether the detailed savings plan, which was being sent to directors for delivery in 5% increments, would be subject to scrutiny by the overview and scrutiny panel and individual panels.
 There was a concern about ensuring that staffing changes, such as reducing agency staff or vacancies, would not negatively impact service delivery or staff morale.
 The importance of scrutinizing these changes, especially regarding the potential impact on team workloads and job satisfaction, was emphasized.

-In response, it was clarified that while the savings included management actions such as reducing agency spend, any potential negative impact on service delivery would be reported to the Scrutiny Panel.
+In response, it was clarified that while the savings included management actions such as reducing agency spend, any potential negative impact on service delivery would be reported to the scrutiny panel.
 Each directorate had specific savings targets, with a combination of management actions and savings to be tracked.
 If the changes affected service delivery, it would be raised for scrutiny, while management actions like agency cost reductions would not necessarily require scrutiny unless they directly impacted services.